 The coffee program partners with Topeca Roastery in Tulsa, keeping it Oklahoma-local.
 But the real draw is the signature drinks with cowboy-themed names.

 Cowboy Coffee combines rich coffee with sarsaparilla (think old-timey root beer flavor), frothy milk, and a dusting of espresso powder.

-It’s unique to The Mercantile and tastes like the Old West reimagined for modern palates.
+The Spicy Cowgirl is iced coffee with chocolate, chile, and whipped cream.
 The S’mores Latte is pure Instagram bait: a latte topped with a roasted marshmallow and chocolate squares.
-It looks ridiculous and photographs beautifully, which is exactly the point.

 Hours, Wait Times, and Survival Strategies